 Before having to pay for access to it, Fork was my favorite one.
 Super user-friendly, easy to use, fast, and support GPG commits.
 If like me, you are looking for a free and cross-platform (Windows and Mac OS at least) Git Client, here are some potential alternatives that I have tested:

 This list of alternatives excludes the partial freeware softwares (ex: GitKraken that is not free for the enterprises and no open-source projects)

-- Git command lines: not easy for a beginner and even for an expert sometimes but totally free and you can access to all available function of a Git repository.
+- Git command lines: not easy for a beginner and even for an expert sometimes but totally free and you can access all available functions of a Git repository.
 In addition, if you are familiar with Git commands, you can take a look at GitHub CLI that is extremely powerful and can save you a lot of time

 - SourceTree: maybe the greatest alternative to Fork.
-The interface is user friendly, easy to use and allows you to access advanced settings of the repository to enable the GPG signing commits and so much more.
+The interface is user-friendly, easy to use and allows you to access advanced settings of the repository to enable the GPG signing commits and so much more.
 The only thing is that you have to create an Atlassian account to use it

 - GitAhead: an open-source solution that allows you to manage several identities and repositories at the same time.
 It contains a lot of small bugs but it is a young app.
-I am keeping an eye on it because in the future, this solution might be very interesting
+I am keeping an eye on it because, in the future, this solution might be very interesting

 Here, a list of GUI Clients for a larger overview: